Find broken links on web sites

 Don't send me your money - I still have my day job and survived the 2008 financial crisis :-)

-If you feel that my work is useful to you, please donate money to causes I support.
+If you feel that my work is useful to you (maybe it helped with your job, maybe you were able to impress your boss?), please donate money to causes I support, or send me gifts.

 - Germans can make a tax deductible donation to the Dialog